Sharmarke Ali Saleh: Influence in Shewa, Harar and the Danakil Coast

 Sharmarke's influence was not only limited to the Somali coast as he had many allies in the interior of the Somali country and even further in Abyssinia, since he ruled the ports they depended on.
 Among his allies were the rulers of Shewa.
 When there was tension between the Amir of Harar Abu Bakr II ibn `Abd al-Munan and Sharmarke, as a result of the Amir arresting one of his agents in Harar, Sharmarke persuaded the son of Sahle Selassie, ruler of Shewa, to imprison on his behalf about 300 citizens of Harar then resident in Shewa, for a length of two years.

+During Sharmarkes reign his end goal was to restore the kingdom of Adal and uniting the somali coast with Harar :

+The Amir of Harar, Abu Bakr II ibn `Abd al-Munan, reportedly exercised caution and suspicion toward foreign and regional powers, including the English, the Turks, and Sharmarke Ali Saleh, whom he regarded as a formidable threat.
+The Amir feared that Sharmarke’s expansionist ambitions over the ports and inland territories could destabilize Harar and challenge its sovereignty.

 Sharmarke Ali Saleh was also known to have great influence in parts of the Danakil (Afar) coast:

 But the arrival of Ali Shermárki shortly changed this desultory conversation to weightier matters.
 This worthy old man, sheikh of the Somauli tribe Aber Gerhájis, possessing great influence and consideration among the entire Danákil population of the coast, had been invited from Zeyla, his usual place of residence, to assist in the extensive preparations making for the journey of the embassy.

 Sharmarke also collected a tribute of 1,200-1,600 thalers annually from the inhabitants of Tadjourah, equivalent to a massive sum in modern currency.

 French Geographer Arnaud-Michel d'Abbadie visited the coast of the Horn of Africa to penetrate through towards the highlands of Abyssinia.
-However, he was halted in Tadjoura by Sharmarke, known as the local ruler of the port.
+However, he was halted in Tadjoura by Sharmarke who sent him back to Yemen.